Andre Aciman, author of ‘Call Me By Your Name,’ to discuss sequel during Seattle appearance

 It’s not clear whether the new book will be made into a movie.
 In March, the film site IMDB.com listed “Find Me” as the “untitled sequel to ‘Call Me By Your Name.'”
 Both Chalamet’s and Hammer’s credits list the movie as “announced.”

-But for Aciman, it remains as much as mystery as love itself.
+But for Aciman, it remains as much a mystery as love itself.

 “There was talk of a film before the sequel came out, but now, nobody’s talking,” he said.
 “Maybe there is going to be a movie, maybe there won’t be.
 As a writer, you don’t have a say.